-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Ear molds for hearing aids, hearing aid accessories, return fees, and warranty claim fees.
-Hearing aid services are limited to TruHearing.
+Services not covered by Not covered under Covered only under specific Medicare any condition conditions Ambulance triage services without transportation See Global emergency and travel assistance in the Benefits Chart for information on when these services are covered.
+Exams to fit hearing aids, hearing aid batteries, and provider visits to service Hearing aid services are limited hearing aids to TruHearing.
 See Hearing services (routine) in the Benefits Chart for information on when these services are covered.
-Refractive eye exams See Vision services (routine) in the Benefits Chart for information on when these services are covered.
+Ear molds for hearing aids, hearing aid accessories, return fees, and warranty Hearing aid services are limited claim fees to TruHearing.
+See Hearing services (routine) in the Benefits Chart for information on when these services are covered.
+Refractive eye exams See Vision care (routine) in the Benefits Chart for information on when these services are covered.